-By the end of the Middle Hungarian period (1526-1772), the -t-marked past tense had become practically the only productively used non-present tense.
+By the end of the Middle Hungarian period (1526-1772), the -t-marked past tense had become practically the only productively used nonpresent tense.
 The -a/e marked simple past and the complex tenses occurred less and less frequently; they were mostly used as stylistic variants without any clear aspectual value in elevated, literary texts.
-By now, Hungarian has returned to the dual Uralic tense system consisting of a past and a non-past, except that the Uralic past tense morpheme has been replaced by -t-, the Old Hungarian perfectivity marker.
+By now, Hungarian has returned to the dual Uralic tense system consisting of a past and a nonpast, except that the Uralic past tense morpheme has been replaced by -t-, the Old Hungarian perfectivity marker.
 Viewpoint aspect morphology has been lost; its function has been taken over by situation aspect marking.

-A similar process, i.e., the replacement of morphological viewpoint aspect marking by situation aspect marking via verbal prefixes, has been attested in several Slavic languages, as well.
-Kiefer (2010) regards the aspectual function of preverbs a Sprachbund phenomenon whose central area is Slavic, and which also comprises Hungarian, Lithuanian, Yiddish, German and Romani.

-The changes that have taken place in the morphosyntax of Hungarian verbal inflection can be interpreted structurally as follows: the projection hosting the verbal particle, labelled as PredP (cf. Koster 1994), has been reanalyzed as AspP, whereas the projection hosting the -tsuffix, labelled as AspP, has been reanalyzed as TenseP - see (30a,b).
-The original TenseP projection, harboring the auxiliary vala, disappeared.
+A similar process, that is, the replacement of morphological viewpoint aspect marking by situation aspect marking via verbal prefixes, has been attested in several Slavic languages, as well.
+Kiefer (2010) regards the aspectual function of preverbs as a Sprachbund phenomenon whose central area is Slavic, and which also comprises Hungarian, Lithuanian, Yiddish, German, and Romani.
+The changes that have taken place in the morphosyntax of Hungarian verbal inflection can be interpreted structurally as follows: the projection hosting the verbal particle, labelled as PredP (cf. Koster 1994), has been reanalysed as AspP, whereas the projection hosting the -t- suffix, labelled as AspP, has been reanalysed as TP.
+The original TP projection, harbouring the auxiliary vala, disappeared.
 That is: